Click on cover to link to University of Iowa Press

 Winner of the John Simmons Short Fiction Award (2024) The University of Iowa Press, November 2024

 At the heart of the stories in Everything Flirts are some of life’s trickiest questions: Why is it so hard to make the first move on a date?
 How do we find the person we will love?
-If you finally find a person to love, how do you convince them to love you back?
+When you finally find a person to love, how do you convince them to love you back?

-With a mixture of humor and reverence, Sharon Wahl hijacks classic works of philosophy and turns their focus to love.
-The philosopher Wittgenstein helps us consider the limits of language: Does there exist an argument, a logical deduction, that will cause another person to love us?
-The philosopher Zeno’s laws of motion stipulate that we can only ever cross half of any distance.
-This principle is applied to a first date, where making a first move becomes more and more impossible because the movie this couple goes to see is a depressing mood-killer.
-A woman afraid of love applies Bentham’s utilitarian principles to find her perfect match, testing every man she meets until she finds one who aces every one of her tests.
-Nonetheless, she wonders: Is he right for her?
-Is she ready to fall in love forever?
-The sublime and the ridiculous come together to playfully examine why love just might be a topic too hard for philosophers to explain.
+With a mixture of humor and (ir)reverence, Sharon Wahl hijacks classic works of philosophy and turns their focus to romantic love.
+The philosopher Wittgenstein reminds us of the limits of language: Is there argument, a logical deduction, that will cause another person to love us?
+"Zeno and the Distance Between Us" questions the notion that going to a movie—a place where you aren't supposed to talk and it's difficult to look at each other—is a good idea for a first date.
+A woman afraid of love applies Jeremy Bentham’s utilitarian principles to find her match, testing every man she meets until she finds one who is perfect.
+Nonetheless, she wonders: Is she ready to fall in love forever?
+Running throughout these stories is the feeling that romantic love creates a very particular kind of loneliness, a lock-and-key loneliness eased, or increased, only by the presence or absence of the person we love.

 Here fiction and philosophy are paired like wine with cheese.
 Wahl moves us through stages of relationships, from unrequited yearnings to breakups, creating subtle linkages and uniting the stories with her nimble, playful style.
 Surreal flashes of humor serve as a welcome counterpoint to the weight of Big Ideas.
 These stories bring old concepts to new, vivacious life.Kirkus Reviews [excerpt]